flodihn/NextGen/README.md

 The argument is the number of clients and can be tweaked according to how powerful system you have.

-You can also specify the hostname if you are connection to a remote connection server:
+You can also specify the hostname if you are connecting to a remote connection server:

 	testsuite:run_test("10.0.0.1", 14000).